Goose step: Evolution

 The goose step is a ceremonial march that requires substantial training.
 It is often abandoned in times of war, as more pressing needs occupy the available training time.
 Opinion on the goose step was divided even in the German Wehrmacht in the 1930s.
 During the later stages of World War II, the goose step nearly disappeared because of manpower shortages, accelerated courses in basic training, and a paucity of appropriate occasions.

 After the Second World War, West Germany abandoned the goose step in favor of "marching step" (Gleichschritt), due to their status as light infantry.
 East Germany preserved the goose step and renamed it the "drilling step" (Exerzierschritt) to avoid references to old Prussian and Wehrmacht military traditions.
 The 200-year-old German tradition of goose stepping finally ended with German reunification in 1990, as East German forces were absorbed into the Bundeswehr and conformed to West German military customs.
-Although goose-stepping has no official sanction, the practice is not illegal in Germany.
+Although goose-stepping is not officially approved, the practice is not illegal in Germany.
 Some civilian marching bands and riflemen's associations continue to goose-step while others dropped it altogether.

 Estonia, Latvia, Lithuania and Georgia abandoned the Russian-style goose step after the fall of the Soviet Union.
-By 2015, Estonia revived the practice but only color guards do so on parades.
+By 2015, Estonia revived the practice, but only color guards do so on parades.
 Latvia retained the goose step for ceremonial purposes.
 The other 11 former Soviet Republics have kept the goose step (only Moldova's military honor guard unit retains the practice).
 The breakaway Russian-occupied regions in Georgia, Moldova and Ukraine continue to use the goose step.

 Ethiopia adopted the goose step during the Derg military junta, which espoused socialist ideals and sought Soviet military aid.
-The practice was dropped after the Derg were overthrown but was restored - with a modified British arms and parade drill - in 2023.
+The practice was dropped after the Derg were overthrown but was restored – with a modified British arms and parade drill – in 2023.